 We have official UAL representatives based in many countries outside of the EU.
 These representatives can help you through the whole application process for all of our courses, from enquiry to enrolment, free of charge.

-They can advise you, often in your native language, on the differences between our Colleges and courses, how to prepare your portfolio, how to apply, and can arrange a face -to -face interview in your country.
+They can advise you, often in your native language, on the differences between our Colleges and courses, how to prepare your portfolio and how to apply, and can arrange a face-to-face interview in your country.

-There is no deadline for applications made via our official representatives or directly to one of our Colleges, but as many courses fill up quickly, we advise you to apply as early as possible.
+There is no deadline for applications made via our official representatives, but as many courses fill up quickly, we advise you to apply as early as possible.

 English language requirements

-If English isn’t your first language and you don’t have an English languages qualification, you can still apply to a course at UAL.
-However, if your application is successful, and you do not qualify for a testing exemption, you will be required to have a valid English language qualification for both UAL and UKVI purposes when you enrol.
+If English isn’t your first language and you don’t have an English language qualification that UAL accepts, you can still apply to a course at UAL.
+However, if your application is successful and you do not qualify for a testing exemption, you will be required to have a valid English language qualification for both UAL and UKVI purposes.